preetisawant/runtimes/tomcat/index.md

         JBP_CONFIG_OPEN_JDK_JRE: '{jre: { version: 1.8.0_+ }}'
 ```
 {: codeblock}
-The current java_buildpack version is v3.19 which contains default Tomcat version 8.0.45 and default Java version 1.8.0_141.
+The current java_buildpack version is v4.9 which contains default Tomcat version 8.5.28 and default Java version 1.8.0_162.
-For more information please see [java-buildpack releases](https://github.com/cloudfoundry/java-buildpack/releases/tag/v3.13).
+For more information, see [java-buildpack releases](https://github.com/cloudfoundry/java-buildpack/releases/tag/v4.9).

 ## HTTPS redirect
 {: #https_redirect}

 The Tomcat runtime can be configured to trust {{site.data.keyword.Bluemix_notm}} internal proxies and allow the redirect of HTTP traffic to HTTPS (SSL).
-To do so modify the server.xml file, setting the RemoteIpValve Valve element with internalProxies and protocolHeader options.
+To do so, modify the `server.xml` file, setting the `RemoteIpValve` Valve element with `internalProxies` and `protocolHeader` options.

-The Tomcat runtime [server.xml](https://github.com/cloudfoundry/java-buildpack/blob/master/resources/tomcat/conf/server.xml) included in the buildpack only sets the protocolHeader of the RemoteIpValve Valve element by default.
-To redirect HTTP traffic to HTTPS in {{site.data.keyword.Bluemix_notm}} configure the RemoteIpValve element in your custom server.xml as follows:
+The Tomcat runtime [server.xml](https://github.com/cloudfoundry/java-buildpack/blob/master/resources/tomcat/conf/server.xml) included in the buildpack only sets the `protocolHeader` of the `RemoteIpValve` Valve element by default.
+To redirect HTTP traffic to HTTPS in {{site.data.keyword.Bluemix_notm}}, configure the `RemoteIpValve` element in your custom `server.xml` as shown in the following example:

 ```
  <Valve className='org.apache.catalina.valves.RemoteIpValve' protocolHeader='x-forwarded-proto' internalProxies='.*' />